 Build a LEGO Minecraft Tree

-Do you remember seeing the LEGO Minecraft Tree in one of my photos a few weeks back when I wrote about The Little Brick’s first LEGO Club Meeting?
-Secretly infatuated with the chunky build and wanting to study it more, I held it for a few minutes, but as The Little Brick required assistance, I put it down and moved on.
+Do you remember seeing the LEGO Minecraft Tree in one of my photos a few weeks back?
+When I wrote about The Little Brick's first LEGO Club Meeting?
+Secretly infatuated with the chunky build and wanting to study it more, I held it for a few minutes.
+Then, as The Little Brick required assistance, I put it down and moved on.
 I then got sidetracked by my desire to build the Cinderella slipper and never followed up with it.
 I simply left the store and forgot about it.

 LEGO-Minecraft-Tree-Buiid-Instructions-0002